 Dentist and ENT physician collaboration is the best way to deal with several patient issues.
 This article gives a great testimony as to why we need dentists and ENT physicians in our lives, allowing you to envision us without them.
-It also discusses one of those instances in which a team approach using dentistry and otolaryngology provide for the best patient outcome.
+Yes, dentists fix teeth, but there are instances in which a team approach using dentistry and otolaryngology provide for the best patient outcome.

 Some of the most pervasive conditions faced by American people are poor sleep and snoring problems, with an estimated 90 million Americans suffering from them.
 As we all (or at least most of us) know, snoring and poor sleep promote several harmful long-term effects including (but not limited to) coronary heart disease, hypertension, stroke, and non-insulin-dependent diabetes, among others.
 Ironically, though, despite the extent of the problem, it has received very little attention from medical professionals, researchers and even the general public, with historically available treatments being home remedies (such as sewing a ball into the back of a nightshirt) or tedious treatments such as CPAP or surgery.